angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 through two cards in a pile.
 It also provides a way to create *perfect* :card[BS] piles [in key scenarios][meandeck:brainstorm-free-cantrip].

-[meandeck:brainstorm-free-cantrip]: /meandeck/brainstorm#brainstorm-pile---brainstorm-and-free-cantrip-available
+[meandeck:brainstorm-free-cantrip]: /meandeck/brainstorm#brainstorm-and-free-cantrip-available

 ## When do I board in Shelldock Isle and Emrakul?

-When people elect to run :card[SI] and :card[Emrakul, the Aeon's Torn] they are generally thinking about fair {U} matchups that do not run :card[Wasteland].
-It should not be brought in vs. any Delver variant or when Wasteland and :card[Teferi, Time Raveler] are prominant in control variants as both of these can affect it.
+When people elect to run :card[SI] and :card[Em] they are generally thinking about fair {U} matchups that do not run :card[Wasteland].
+It should not be brought in versus any Delver variant nor when Wasteland and :card[Teferi, Time Raveler] are prominant in control variants as both of these can affect it.

+In early June 2022, the *Hideway* mechanic was revamped and while the Isle still enters tapped, the 3 other cards put back under your deck can no longer be sorted.
+For that reason Shelldock Isle has seen a decrease in popularity but the Emrakul line is still functional.

 ## What does *Turbo* Doomsday mean?